Workshop Series

 Academic Year 2024-2025 Workshop Offerings – All Workshops are scheduled for 2:30-4:00pm

 Check back often as information is continuously updated when topics and presenters are confirmed.
-Registration forms are available by clicking on the date for each seminar.
+Registration forms are available by clicking on the title for each seminar.
 Pre-registration is required and a work email must be used to register.
 Registration closes 24 hours prior to each workshop.

-Joint Task Force Competencies: 1, 4, 5
+Joint Task Force Competency Domains:

 Level*: Fundamental, Skilled, Advanced